QMSR: the FDA's plans to harmonize FDA 21 CFR Part 820 and ISO 13485 explained

 But it's also over 25 years old.

-By using the QMSR to bring in elements of ISO 13485 (the medical device quality management standard in the 8th year of its current revision) the FDA hopes to freshen up its medical device quality requirements and harmonize them with the more recent cGMP expectations of international authorities.
+By using the QMSR to bring in elements of ISO 13485 (the international medical device quality management standard in the 8th year of its current revision), the FDA hopes to freshen up its medical device quality requirements and harmonize them with the more recent cGMP expectations of international authorities.
 Here's what you need to know about the FDA QMSR.

 The FDA QMSR harmonizes 21 CFR Part 820 and ISO 13485